-Financial planning is difficult to do alone, even without a global pandemic and economic recession.
-That’s why we talked to financial planners and advisors from across the country to come up with the best set of money tips we could find.
-These aren’t get-rich-quick ideas, they’re positive, habit-forming strategies that can put you on the road to financial independence.
+Without a global pandemic and economic recession, financial planning is difficult to do alone.
+That’s why we talked to financial planners and advisors nationwide to develop the best money tips we could find.
+These aren’t get-rich-quick ideas; they’re positive, habit-forming strategies that can lead you to financial independence.

-Here are some simple tips straight from financial advisors that can help you take better control of your money.
+Here are some simple tips from financial advisors that can help you control your money better.